sjonesyodle/jIsland/README.md

 #### The solution

-jIsland easily solves this problem by utilizing jQuery's built in $.noConflict() method that relinquishes the globally scoped vars 'jQuery' and '$' back to their previous defintions.
+jIsland easily solves this problem by utilizing jQuery's built in $.noConflict() method that relinquishes the globally scoped vars 'jQuery' and '$' back to their previous definitions.

 Read about how this works here: http://api.jquery.com/jQuery.noConflict/